Posted by Julia Daniels | For Families, For Men, For Women, How to

 4. Thank those who have thankless jobs.

 People who make the world run smoothly, but don’t have a high pay-grade are especially liable to be forgotten.
 Thanking them sincerely not only brightens their day, it helps you become a more emotionally intelligent person.
-Garbage collectors, mail or package delivery carriers, cashiers, front-desk receptionists, janitors and maids, factory employees, and customer service representatives are just a few of those who should make this list.

 We want to live in a world that values the contributions of others, small and great!
 Showing gratitude expresses to others their value and worth.